DivakarRaju/snapshortanalyzer/README.md

 # snapshortanalyzer

-Demo project to manage AWS EC2 instance snapshots
+This Project is used to manage AWS EC2 instance snapshots

 ## About